We think this movie stands out for:

 What parents need to know

 Parents need to know that of if Big were released today, it would almost certainly earn a PG-13 rating.
 There's some strong language (including one use of "f--k") and some sexual situations (including a man fondling a woman's breast).
 There's also some drinking, smoking, and mild violence.
 A child forced to grow up too quickly is exposed to corporate life, sex, and other adult matters.

 What's the story?

-Fed up with being little, 12-year-old Josh Baskin makes a wish at a fair's mechanical swami booth and wakes the following morning in a grown man's body.
+Fed up with being little, 12-year-old Josh Baskin makes a wish to be BIG at a fair's mechanical swami booth and wakes the following morning in a grown man's body.
 Mortified at what he's done, he flees across the bridge to New York City with his friend Billy to track down the fair and wish himself back to normal.
 In New York, Josh (Tom Hanks) stumbles into a computer operator job at MacMillan Toys.
 His insightfulness gets him promoted overnight and draws the attention of an uptight female executive (Elizabeth Perkins).
 As their relationship develops, Josh begins to mature and settle into his adult skin.
 It takes Billy, and thoughts of his mother, who thinks her son has been kidnapped, to give Josh the courage to approach the mechanical Zoltar booth again and whisper, "I wish I was small.'"

 Is it any good?